Technical Service Department Manager Salary

 Popular Skills for Technical Service Department Manager

-Technical Service Department Managers report using a pretty varied skill set on the job.
-Most notably, facility with Operations Management, Technical Writing, and People Management are correlated to pay that is significantly above average, leading to increases of 26 percent, 9 percent, and 5 percent, respectively.
-At the other end of the pay range are skills like Customer Service, Electronic Troubleshooting, and Customer Relations.
+Technical Service Department Managers report using a wide range of professional skills.
+Most notably, facility with Operations Management and Technical Writing are correlated to pay that is significantly above average, leading to increases of 42 percent and 5 percent, respectively.
+Skills that pay less than market rate include Customer Service, Electronic Troubleshooting, and Technical Analysis.
 Most people experienced in Technical Analysis also know Electronic Troubleshooting.